 So, we know that website personalization can help marketers by addressing visitors in an individual and effective way, while also helping them reach their set of goals at a quicker pace.
 Let’s a break it down a little further – here are some of the ways marketers will benefit from successful website personalization.

 Build Brand Loyalty

-Website personalization can be used to strengthen the relationship customers have with your brand both online and offline.
+Personalizing your website will improve interaction with customers and strengthen the relationship that they have with your brand both online and offline.
 When you gather relevant data – from customer interactions with your website – you can then tailor the type of message you send to other channels and create the type content that best resonates with that customer.
-This allows you to make you marketing strategy much more personal and effective across channels.
+This allows you to develop a marketing strategy that is much more personal and effective across channels.

 You might already be familiar with the concept of email nurturing.
 Website personalization allows you to nurture customers on the web by extending conversations through targeted, relevant offers, content and calls-to-action.
-With personalization, your website is yet another cross-channel tool designed to engage and accelerate customers through the buyer journey.
+With web personalization, your site becomes yet another omnichannel marketing tool designed to engage and accelerate customers through the buyer journey.

 Understand Your Visitors

 Website personalization is the ultimate tool for marketers that aim to better understand the personas, demographics and behavioral data of your desired target audience.
-By becoming more aware of your customers, you are more likely to drive conversions.
+By leveraging customer data and becoming more aware of your customers needs and desires, you are more likely to drive conversions.

-While there are an abundance of marketing tactics that bring in visitors to your site, the majority of these visitors remain anonymous throughout their website visit duration.
-As soon as a customer arrives on your website, personalization helps track demographic and behavioral data, while unmasking, engaging and converting prospective customers.
+While there are an abundance of available marketing tactics that will bring visitors, both new and returning, to your site, the majority of visitors will remain anonymous throughout the duration of their website visit.
+As soon as a customer lands on your page, web personalization helps track demographic and behavioral data, while unmasking, engaging and converting prospective customers.